Lidocaine Side Effects

 - Bruising, bleeding, burning, swelling, or pain at the application site

-Some of the side effects that can occur with lidocaine may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Less common:
+Some side effects of lidocaine may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
+Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 For Healthcare Professionals

 Applies to lidocaine: compounding powder, injectable solution, intravenous solution

 Adverse reactions following administration of this drug are similar in nature to those observed with other amide local anesthetic agents.
 The most serious adverse reactions tend to be systemic in nature.
 In general, these adverse reactions are dose-related and may result from high plasma levels caused by excessive dosage, rapid absorption, or inadvertent intravascular injection, or may result from a hypersensitivity, idiosyncrasy, or diminished tolerance on the part of the patient.[Ref]